 The cooks will cater to any dietary needs as well.
 We had one passenger with a corn intolerance and one passenger with gluten sensitivity.
 They even remembered to set aside a bowl of fruit without melons for a guest with an aversion to cantaloupe.
 They will even cater to a strict vegan diet, like the old customer service motto goes, whatever the guest wants.

 Was The Aqua Cat Worth It?

 If you’re a die-hard diver, you’ll get your value from the diving alone.
 There is a possibility of 25 dives in one week, which works out to about $100/dive for remote and pristine dive sites.
 It doesn’t get any better than this, and you get a comfy bed and great food to boot!
-However, you already know this.
-Booking your next dive-cation on All Star Liveaboards Aqua Cat really is a no-brainer 😉
+With everything they Aqua Cat provides, they are truly a boutique cruising experience.
+Booking your next dive-cation on All Star Liveaboards Aqua Cat really is a no-brainer

 Disclosure: A big thank you to Allstar Liveaboards for hosting us and setting up a fantastic itinerary!
 For more travel inspiration check out their Instagram, Facebook, Twitter, Pinterest, and Youtube accounts.

 As always, the views and opinions expressed are entirely our own, and we only recommend brands and destinations that we 100% stand behind.